Danger

 Whether your `build` and `start` scripts are configured, and their current status.
 The states are self-explanatory: `Not configured`, `pending`, `running`, `success`, `failed`.

-If something failed, use the **OpenClaw Settings UI** action or `POST /v0/agents/{agentId}/scripts/retry` to re-run the lifecycle.
+If something failed, use `POST /v0/agents/{agentId}/scripts/retry` to re-run the lifecycle.
+OpenClaw agents also expose the **OpenClaw Settings UI** action for low-level runtime debugging.
 Logs end up in `/tmp/user-build.log` and `/tmp/user-start.log` — see [Manifest → Scripts](/agents/manifest#scripts) for the details.

 ## Scheduled Tasks